pritamqu/OOD-VSSL/README.md

 ### Question
 You may directly contact me at <pritam.sarkar@queensu.ca> or connect with me on [LinkedIn](https://www.linkedin.com/in/sarkarpritam/).
-I am also **looking for internship** opportunity in related areas; if you have an opening, please feel free to reach out to me.
+I am **looking for internship** opportunity in related areas; if you have an opening, please feel free to reach out to me.